aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/change-adjustment-values-of-the-shape/_index.md

 workbook.save(path.join(dataDir, "output_out.xlsx"));
 ```

-## **How to set or change the RoundedRectangularCallout tip point in excel**
+## **How to set or change the RoundedRectangularCallout tip point in Excel**

-The following code example shows how to set or change a rounded rectangle callout tip point position in Excel.
+The following code example shows how to set or change a RoundedRectangularCallout tip‑point position in Excel.

 ```javascript
 const path = require("path");